adityakunapuli/adityakunapuli.github.io/project1.md

 ---

 <p class="myquote">
 The culmination of the Information Retrieval class was a group project in which we were required to construct a working search engine on a sample dataset of our choice (we used Twitter).
-My portion of this project involved gathering the dataset from Twitter, and generating an TF-iDF scored word index using Hadoop MapReduce. <br>
+My portion of this project involved gathering the dataset from Twitter, and generating an TF-iDF scored term index using Hadoop MapReduce. <br>
 </p>